bdemir09/Portfolio/README.md

 # Portfolio
 This repository showcases my computational chemistry, biophysics, and materials science work, focusing on molecular dynamics simulations and density functional theory calculations.
+These projects demonstrate my broad range of capabilities, transferable to any molecular system, from biomolecules and drug discovery to materials design and surface interactions.
+Feel free to contact me for collaborations or inquiries.

 ## Advanced Molecular Dynamics & Computational Biophysics Projects: